lithops-cloud/lithops/runtime/azure_containers/README.md

         $ lithops runtime update default -b azure_containers -s azure_storage

-    You can update any other runtime deployed in your namespace by specifying the docker image that the runtime depends on:
+    You can update any other runtime deployed in your namespace by specifying the Docker image that the runtime depends on:

         $ lithops runtime update docker_username/runtimename:tag -b azure_containers -s azure_storage